Abraao8levi/Abraao8levi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Atividades e trabalhos
+- 🔭 I’m currently working on Atividades e Trabalhos
 - 🌱 I’m currently learning  Java
 - 📫 How to reach me: leviabraao677@gmail.com
-- 😄 Pronouns: Ele